Victorian winter rainfall

 If testing for two years confirms that sheep are infected at all test times, then ongoing testing can be stopped.
-In this case, routine treatments for liver fluke should be given to sheep that have been grazing the affected paddocks:
+In this case, routine treatments for liver fluke should be given to sheep that have been grazing the affected paddocks in:

 An important alternate strategy, where only a small portion of the farm is affected, is treatment either onto (before grazing) or off (after grazing) the affected paddock(s), or both.

-The most important treatment is carried out in April–May and should be based on the flukicide, triclabendazole, which is effective against all stages of the fluke found in the sheep.
-If treatments are also required in August–September and/or February, one or both of these treatments should be a flukicide other than triclabendazole (if this was used in April).
+The most important treatment is carried out in winter and should be based on the flukicide, triclabendazole, which is effective against all stages of the fluke found in the sheep.
+If treatments are also required in February–March, this treatment should be a flukicide other than triclabendazole (if this was used in winter).
 This treatment rotation will reduce the rate of development of fluke resistant to triclabendazole.

 When bringing in sheep from another property, consider including a fluke treatment in the quarantine drench if their fluke status is unknown.
 Bear in mind that adult liver fluke can live for several years inside host animals.

 Table 1.
-Fluke treatments and the age of fluke from which they are effective
+Fluke treatments and stage of fluke against which they are effective.

 |Active||Age of fluke killed|